JustinRizzo/Team_DN5_Assignment2/documentation/pipeline_setup.md

-How the Data Pipeline Was Built: A Step-by-Step Guide This document explains the process of creating the data pipeline using the pipeline_stores.py script.
+How the Data Pipeline Was Built: A Step-by-Step Guide This document explains the process of creating the data pipeline.
+The initial BigQuery dataset was created directly in the Google Cloud Platform (GCP) console, while the pipeline itself was defined in a Python script (pipeline_stores.py) and launched from a Google Colab notebook using Apache Beam.
 The goal was to take the stores.csv file from Google Cloud Storage, clean it up, and put it into a BigQuery table.

 Step 1: Setting Up the Configuration
 First, all the important settings were defined at the top of the script.
 This makes it easy to change things later without digging through the code.